 Old Gas in an ECHO Leaf Blower

-Old gas is a main cause of fuel restrictions due to the varnish and gummy deposits left in the fuel system.
+Old gas is often the main cause of fuel restrictions due to the varnish and gummy deposits left in the fuel system.
 It can clog or degrade components so they no longer function correctly or restrict flow.

 If you are unable to consume it within this timeframe, add a fuel additive like Sea Foam Motor Treatment to fresh fuel to stabilize it and make it last a little longer.
 Some 2-cycle oils include a fuel additive as well, but you need to confirm how long the additive is effective.

 ECHO 2-cycle leaf blowers require a fuel mixture of gas and oil at a rate of 50:1.
-Use a gasoline that has a minimum octane-rating of 89 and a maximum ethanol content of 10%.
+Use gasoline that has a minimum octane rating of 89 and a maximum ethanol content of 10%.
 Ethanol is not good to run in your ECHO so don’t use fuels with higher ethanol contents than this.

 Hole in the Fuel Line Causes an ECHO Leaf Blower to Run Only with the Choke On